I’m Mr Ormsby and thank you very much for dropping by.

 What is your writing process?
 (Any favorite places to write?
 Any interesting quirks, traditions, or rituals you may have?
 How many times might you revise something before being satisfied with it?
 Besides you, does anyone else edit your work? etc.)

 I’m writing this on a laptop with my dog snoring next to me on the sofa.
-Years ago I used to rise early and write until noon, after which I spent the rest of the day making revisions.
+Years ago I used to rise early at weekends and write until noon, after which I spent the rest of the day making revisions.
 These days, however, I can write day or night.
 I’ll often write and then take the dog for a walk so I can mull it over without seeing it.
 Usually by the time we’ve returned home I’ve ‘pictured’ what I need to do and make the necessary changes.
 And I revise constantly, often searching days for the right word until I find it.
-It sounds tedious and it is, but it’s essential because I rarely do anything right the first time in life.
+It sounds tedious but not for me because I love hunting them down, day and night.
+For me, constant editing is essential because I rarely do anything right the first time.

 Do you have anyone (friends, relatives, etc.) review your works before you publish them?

 As more friends read my blog they’re becoming braver with their criticisms which is invaluable when it comes from those you trust.
-They’re catching everything from typos to non sequiturs which is surprising because all of them were raised outdoors.
+They’re catching everything from typos to non sequiturs which is surprising because a lot of them were raised outdoors.

 Could you give us an idea of your upcoming works without spoiling anything?

-My blog contains the prologue of a novel entitled The Abomination which you’re featuring.
-It revolves around the First Nation peoples of Canada, the Church and a lot of cultural rituals we no longer notice within our society.
-It’s a supernatural thriller and I’ve written about half of it so far.
-Right now I need to kill a character to further the plot but I can’t bring myself to do it.
-I think I would have made a terrible vet.
+My blog contains the prologue of The Abomination which revolves around the First Nation peoples of Canada, the Church and a lot of cultural rituals we perform without knowing it.
+It’s a thriller and I’ve written about half of it so far.
+Right now I need to kill a character to further the plot and I can’t bring myself to do it.
+I would have made a terrible vet.

 What do you hope to achieve as a writer?